Hallicopter/letters/_posts/2024-05-15-baby-health-cocktails.md

 Hey AR,

 First of all, I have to say, those mango lavendar cocktails sound delightful.
 Secondly, I am glad you have your gloves to help with your dirty dishes.
-I don't know at the end of your letter, if you meant them to be metaphorical but that was my interpretation.
+I am not sure if the gloves you mentioned at the end of your letter were meant to be metaphorical but that was my interpretation.
 Or maybe I am giving you too much credit.

 Talking about doing the dishes, I have discovered something new about myself.
 I enjoy cleaning.
 But there are caveats to this.
 I don't enjoy doing dishes when the sun is up.
 It's a sun down activity.
 I enjoy only cleaning the living room and the kitchen.
 I don't like cleaning bedrooms.
 I have somehow convinced myself that doing the dishes, and cleaning is quite meditative.
 I usually listen to some Fred Again and do the dishes.
 I make the lighting kind of moody.
 It's enjoyable.
 Who'd have thunk.